XRP FAQs - Learn more about XRP

 What does resetting my XRP account do?

-As this is a newer feature by the Ripple network, many exchanges do not yet recognize the "delete account" transactions on the blockchain.
+As this is a newer feature by the XRP Ledger, many exchanges do not yet recognize the "delete account" transactions on the blockchain.
 It is best to ensure the receiving wallet is a non-custodial wallet where you are in full control over your funds and support the XRP delete account transaction.

-Please note: It is suggested to only use this feature to move the 5 XRP to a self-hosted wallet.
+Please note: It is suggested to only use the reset feature to move XRP to a self-hosted wallet.
 At this time, no centralized exchanges automatically accept these delete account transactions.
-If you send this 5 XRP to a centralized exchange (Binance, or Nexo, for example), you may lose it.
+If you send this XRP to a centralized exchange (Binance, or Nexo, for example), you may lose it.

 How do I reset my account on Desktop?